Transport Dependency: Optimal Transport Based Dependency Measures: Transport dependency: contractions and maximal values

-Up to this point, we were concerned with universal properties of the transport dependency for generic cost functions.
-We now focus on a particular additive cost structure that enables us to characterize under which conditions the bounds of the previous section are sharp.
+Up to this point, we were concerned with general properties of the transport dependency for generic cost functions.
+We now focus on a particular additive cost structure that enables us to characterize under which conditions the upper bounds of the previous section are attained.
+All proofs in this section are delegated to Appendix~\ref{app:proofs}.